nguyenthanhjt/google-data-analytics-professional-certificate-course/8_Google-Data-Analytics-Capstone_Complete-a-Case-Study/module-2_optional_build-portfolio/p2_case-study_track-A_work-with-existing-questions-n-dataset/case-study-1/Case-Study-Documentation.md

 - Whether the rider is a member or not: member_casual

 #### PREPARE: step by step

-At the time I perform this analysis June 2024, I use Cyclistic’s historical trip data in 2023 to analyze.

 - Firstly, we would need to install & load the packages required for this process, which in this case will be: Tidyverse, Janitor & Lubridate.